mehmaniayaz/airQuality/ReadMe.md

 <img src="./plots/shap.png " width="80%"/>

-Figure 2: SHAP value of features.
+Figure 2: SHAP values.
+Time of day and day of week have the highest impact on air pollution.

 ## Dateset <a name="dataset"></a>
 You can find the data [here](https://archive.ics.uci.edu/ml/datasets/Air+Quality).